ucarno/ow-league-tokens/README.md

 ## Planned Features
 * Automatically set broadcast quality to 144p, so it doesn't consume a lot of bandwidth
+* Support other Chromium-based browsers
+* Mobile phones support (not guaranteed)

 ## Installation
 ### Windows